ncase/blog/src/posts/on-depression.md

 Exactly what the title says.
 </p>

-The "standardised effect size" of antidepressants on depression, vs placebo, is around 0.4.
+The "standardized effect size" of antidepressants on depression, vs placebo, is around 0.4.
 (On average; some people respond much better or much worse.)
 This is like going from a **C to a C+**.

 In contrast: the effect size of 1500 mg/day of "≥60% EPA" Omega-3 supplements — which are cheaper & have fewer side effects than antidepressants — is a bit higher, around 0.6.
 This is like going from a **C to a B–**.